Betheval/MaterialFlow/README.md

 - **Virtual Assistant:** Integrated chatbot for contextual help.
 - **Fiori Elements Applications** for each main entity.

+## Virtual Assistant (Agent)

+MaterialFlow includes an integrated virtual assistant (agent) to help users interact with the system through natural language.
+The agent supports several skills, such as:

+- Checking material stock
+- Creating new materials
+- Updating material prices
+- Viewing recent purchase orders
+- Approving or canceling orders

+The chatbot is available in the main menu and can be used to perform actions, get contextual help, and receive notifications.

+### How it works

+- The assistant is accessible from the right panel in the main menu.
+- Users can type questions or commands in the chat input area.
+- The agent interprets the request and executes the corresponding action using backend APIs.
+- Responses and notifications are displayed in the chat panel.

+### Extending Agent Skills

+You can add new skills (tools) to the agent by implementing backend functions and exposing them via CAP services.
+Typical skills include supplier and category creation, inventory queries, and reporting.

+**Example agent tool functions:**
+- `getMaterialStock`
+- `createMaterial`
+- `updateMaterialPrice`
+- `getRecentPurchaseOrders`
+- `approveOrCancelOrder`
+- `createSupplier`
+- `createCategory`

+For more details, see the `/srv` folder and the chatbot integration in `/app/accessmenu/webapp/controller/App.controller.js`.

 ## Project Structure

 ```